duranserkan/DRN-Project/README.md

 * Self-documenting

 DRN Project is not another framework that will `bite the dust.` It is more than a simple framework.
 It is a distilled knowledge that contains:
-- [X] A beautiful framework to work with (v0.5.0)
+- [X] A beautiful framework to work with (v0.6.0)
 - [X] Management best practices
 - [X] Engineering manifest
 - [X] Reference documents for design, architecture and microservices
 - [ ] A nexus app to manage microservices (will be released with v1.0.0)

 This project is result of a productive and curious mindset that respects good solutions and best practices of others while enjoys from creating its own.
 It is not about coding.
 It is about process of creating and enhancing good things.
-I expect it to be ready for general purpose usage within 6 months.
-Detailed documentation will be added in the meantime.

 ### Solution Structure
 This solution consists of 6 parts that are being developed with Jetbrains Rider on macOS with arm-based M2 chip.
 However, I expect it to work on any modern machine since it is a cross-platform solution